sbme-tutorials/fibonacci-report_admin-access-mohandemadx/README.md

 Direct Substitution in this formula will get us the Fibonnaci Number.

 This Method will Lead to:
-- Time Complexity:  O(2*log n) as the power function takes log n time
+- Time Complexity:  O(log n) as the power function takes log n time
 - Space Complexity: O(1) "function call stack size"